Wolverine971/9takes/src/blog/people/celebrities/Pete-Davidson.md

 ## Merging and Mirroring: Nines in Relationships

 Pete Davidson's dating history also paints a picture of a Type 9 personality.
 Nines are known to merge with their partner's identity, often mirroring their interests and adopting their views.
-When Davidson dated <a href="./Ariana-Grande">Ariana Grande</a>, he was frequently seen supporting her at concerts and gushing about her on talk shows.
+When Davidson dated Ariana Grande, he was frequently seen supporting her at concerts and gushing about her on talk shows.
 More recently, his relationship with <a href="./Kim-Kardashian">Kim Kardashian</a> has seen him drawn into a world far from his Staten Island roots, often photographed in the stylish ensembles that Kardashian's circle is known for.
 Through each of these high-profile relationships 💑, Davidson demonstrates the Type 9's tendency to align with their partner's persona.

 ## The Nine's Path: Seeking Peace amid Chaos